SamLingle/Homework-Set-week-1-Excel/README.md

 Since getting funded on Kickstarter requires meeting or exceeding the project's initial goal, many organizations spend months looking through past projects in an attempt to discover some trick to finding success.
 This repository is designed to organize and analyze a database of four thousand past Kickstarter campaigns to try and uncover any hidden trends within the data.

-This repository was made to showcase the more advanced analytical skills of the Microsoft Excel program.
+This repository was made to showcase the analytical potential of the Microsoft Excel program.